smodha26/BankingSystem/README.md

 The project follows the Model-View-Controller (MVC) architectural pattern.
 This separation of concerns helps maintain a clear distinction between different aspects of the application:

-- **Model**: Represented by the `Bank` and the `Individual` class, it encapsulates the data and business logic, including user account details and balance.
+- **Model**: Represented by the `User` class, it encapsulates user data, including user account details such as balance, username, and password.
+The `JsonDataManager` class utilizes the Jackson library to manage the logic for the JSON file database logic.

-- **View**: Implemented in the `LoginUI` and the `BankingPlatformUI` class, it provides the user interface for interacting with the application.
+- **View**: Implemented in the `LoginUI`, `CreateAccountUI` and the `BankingPlatformUI` class, it provides the user interface for interacting with the application.

-- **Controller**: The application logic is separated into controller classes (`LoginController` and `BankingPlatformController`), responsible for handling user authentication, banking operations, and interactions between the model and view.
+- **Controller**: The application logic is separated into controller classes (`LoginController`, `CreateAccountController`  and `BankingPlatformController`), responsible for handling user authentication, signup, banking operations, and interactions between the model and view.

 ## Project Structure

 The project is organized with a separation of concerns between the user interface (UI) and the application logic:

-### User Interface (UI)

-- The user interface is implemented in the `LoginUI` and the `BankingPlatformUI` class.
-- `BankingPlatformUI` provides a graphical user interface for users to view their current balance, enter deposit or withdrawal amounts, and perform banking operations.
-- The UI elements are designed using Java Swing components.

-### Application Logic
+### Database

-- The application logic is implemented in separate controller classes.
-- The `LoginController` class handles user authentication and login-related functionality.
-- The `BankingPlatformController` class manages banking operations, such as deposits and withdrawals.
-- The `Individual` class represents individual user data, including username, password, and balance.
-- The `CurrentUserSingleton` class manages the current user's instance using the Singleton pattern.
+To simplify this project, the application uses a JSON file, `user_accounts.json` as a database to store the usernames and passwords of every user created.
+This data management is facilitated by the `JsonDataManager` class, which relies on the Jackson library.
+The Jackson library is configured in the project's pom.xml file using Maven for dependencies management.